khalil5754/khalil5754.github.io/_posts/2022-10-11-your-new-blog-post.md

-# Data Science Part 1 - A Quick Tutorial For My Favourite Python Visualization: The **Exploding Pie Chart**
+# Data Science Part 1 - A Short Python Tutorial For My Favourite Visualization: The **Exploding Pie Chart**

-#### So, you want to make a Pie chart - but you obviously want it do be more impactful, more interesting, more *pizzaz*.
+#### So, you want to make a Pie chart - but you obviously want it to be more impactful, more interesting, more *pizzaz*.

 #### Here's what I propose: make that thing explode.
 Daunting at first?
 Sure.
 But I'll show you how.

 As an example, I'll use the exploding pie chart I made for my thesis on Canadian FDI, as well as the code behind the scenes.

 First, import all the classics and read in your csv, assigning it to a variable.
 This is basic for a Data Scientist, as I'm sure you well know.